 Rio Puerco Bridge

 Where: North side of Interstate 40, Exit 140.
-Rio Puerco Bridge is approximately 15 mi. west of Albuquerque.
+Rio Puerco Bridge is approximately 15 miles west of Albuquerque.

 Take a walk across the Rio Puerco Bridge and step back in time for a bit.
-This retired bridge was once part of Route 66, which is still visible between the two highways built to replace it.The Mother Road carries on for a few hundred feet either side of the bridge before sadly fading into the sands.
+This retired bridge was part of Route 66, which is still visible alongside the interstate which was built to replace it.The Mother Road carries on for a hundred feet either end of the bridge before fading into the sand…

 The Rio Puerco Bridge isn’t one of the most well-known New Mexico Route 66 attractions, however this site is definitely worth a stop.
 If you get hungry during your road trip check out Laguna Burger next to the bridge and sample one of the best green chile cheeseburgers in the entire state!